Erdogan lifts threat to expel Western ambassadors - ExBulletin

 The European Court of Human Rights called for his release in 2019, saying his incarceration acted to silence him and was not supported by evidence of an offense.
 The Council of Europe announces that it will start infringement proceedings against Turkey at the end of November if Kavala is not released.

-Bugra, professor of political economy, said that the president’s remarks on Saturday, in which he compared her husband’s imprisonment to the treatment of “bandits, murderers and terrorists” in other countries, contradicted the principle of independence. judicial.
+Bugra, a professor of political economy, said on Saturday that the president’s comments, in which he compared her husband’s imprisonment to the treatment of bandits, murderers and terrorists in other countries, contradicted the principle of independence judicial.

 As a member of the Council of Europe, Turkey is bound by the judgments of the European Court of Human Rights.
 Bugra said she viewed the ambassadors’ statement as an effort to scale down possible action against Turkey.